AldyBany/AldyBany/README.md

 - 🔭 I’m currently working on a new project
 - 🌱 I’m currently learning TypeScript
-- 👯 I’m looking to collaborate on opne source
+- 👯 I’m looking to collaborate on open source
 - 🤔 I’m looking for help with Docker
 - 💬 Ask me about soft skills
 - 📫 How to reach me: Gmail(banygaick@gmail.com)